Kim is a board-certified Holistic Health Coach who specializes in detoxes and cleanses. She is also passionate about dogs and their health.

 First, we should be careful not to confuse food allergies with food intolerance.
 Food allergies occur when an immune system identifies a specific ingredient as harmful, whereas food intolerance is more of a digestive problem.

+Is your dog itching and shaking his head more than normal?
+Does he have constant diarrhea or gas?
 In addition to exhibiting gastrointestinal issues, dogs sometimes manifest food allergies in the form of skin problems.
-Common symptoms may be associated with itchiness--excessive scratching, licking of paws, and shaking of its fur.
-So while both food allergies and food intolerances may cause digestive issues (gas or diarrhea), only food allergies effect the the skin.
+Common symptoms may be associated with itchiness—excessive scratching, licking of the paws, and shaking of the fur.
+So while both food allergies and food intolerances may cause digestive issues (gas or diarrhea), only food allergies affect the skin.

 One way to diagnose dog food allergies accurately is an elimination diet.
 You can take the dog off all the foods he's been eating and put him on a food that he's never had before.
 Then, after the dog's symptoms improve, start reintroducing the old foods you think may have caused the problems in the first place.
 Introduce one food at a time and see if he has a reaction.

 Dr. Stephanie Janeczko D.V.M., Medical Director for Animal Care & Control of New York City, recommends performing an elimination trial for 4-12 weeks.
 Observe the dog's reaction to one new ingredient for a couple of days before adding another ingredient to the dog's diet.

 Food intolerance or allergy?
 Either way, hypoallergenic dog foods can help, while at the same time help prolong your dog's life by feeding him wholesome, healthy dog food made from real ingredients.